logicahealth/solor-doc/README.md

                   ![src/site/resources/images/readme_screenshot_sourcetree_sourceLocation.jpg](src/site/resources/images/readme_screenshot_sourcetree_sourceLocation.jpg)
 &nbsp;
         + Target Directory – enter the path of the directory & folder name
-        + Branch - be sure it is "develop"
+        + Branch - be sure it is set to "develop"
         + Click on **Clone**
         + Close SourceTree once the project has been downloaded
 &nbsp;
 4. Build the clone source code
     + Skip this step if you are not familiar with command prompt operations
-    + If you are familiar with command prompt, execute mvn clean install in the directory created in __Target Directory step of SourceTree installation__
+    + If you are familiar with command prompt, execute _mvn clean install_ in the directory created in __Target Directory step of SourceTree installation__
 &nbsp;
 5. Oxygen XML Editor
     + Download and install from [Oxygen XML Editor](https://www.oxygenxml.com/)